vero-nika-2828/sewing-squad-gitpod/README.md

 * Opens when user clicks Register link in the Login page or Log in link in navigation menu
 * Form contains 3 input fields - username, email address, password
 * Each input field has a label with information required for that field
-* Icons prefixed placed in front of each input field to aid intuitive navigation(quicker comprehension of information required in each field
+* Icons prefixed placed in front of each input field to aid intuitive navigation

 ![Register form](./sewingsquad/static/images/readme_docs/register_and_login/register.PNG)